p2635/100-days-swift-ui/README.md

 <img src="https://user-images.githubusercontent.com/4522927/217293248-fe762051-affc-4ead-9670-49a4f1356cb6.png" width="500"/>

-The first 14 days of the '100 Days of SwiftUI' course from hackingwithswift.com.

 **Days 1-14: Introduction to Swift**

 The first 14 days provide a gentle warm up for your SwiftUI learning as we cover the fundamentals of the Swift programming language.
 You’ll work through a selection of tutorials every day, and there is some optional extra reading afterwards if you’d like to dig deeper.